guilty-as/poweroffice/README.md

 Session class that stores these values for us, out of the box the following session implementations are provided:

 ### Provided Session Implementations

 - ArraySession - Used for testing
-- ValueStoreSession - Can be used in production, saves all data in a json file defined in the "poweroffice.store_path"config option, uses [Spatie's ValueStore package](https://github.com/spatie/valuestore)
+- ValueStoreSession - Can be used in production, saves all data in a json file defined in the "poweroffice.store_path" config option, uses [Spatie's ValueStore package](https://github.com/spatie/valuestore)

 ### Implementing your own session class